mediacurrent/decoupled_drupal/javascript/destructuring/promises.md

 ###

 Async/await gives us a different syntax for dealing with promises.
 The async keyword is a promise based behavior.
-You can see below that when we declared our promise above, we had to declare the resolve, the async return is the resolve so below we return true vs. `return Promise.resplve(true)`  so we are avoiding the need to explicitly configure promise chains.
+You can see below that when we declared our promise above, we had to declare the resolve, the async return is the resolve so below we return true vs. `return Promise.resolve(true)`  so we are avoiding the need to explicitly configure promise chains.

 ```javascript
 async function aysnc1() {